MichalDomagala08/Hopfield_Network/README.md

 **Files**

-+ Hopfield_net.py --> programm that realises previously mentioned objectivei n a form of a script
++ Hopfield_net.py --> programm that realises previously mentioned objective in a form of a script
 + Sieć Hopfielda.ipynb --> notebook with functions and codes that can generate hopfield network.
 This is an alternative to above mentioned script
 + Siec_Hopfielda.pdf --> a short paper on inner workings of Hopfield Network